 Most buyers of pool routes will eventually want to do a ‘ride-along’ where the buyer and seller jointly service the customers’ pools for a few days or so.
 This is the best method for the buyer to ensure that the route actually exists and to determine the quality of the customers on the route.
 However, this is also the best way for the aforementioned unscrupulous buyer to try and ‘steal’ the customers since it gives them access and contact directly with the customers.

-Funds Must be Placed in Escrow Before Actual Route Is Revealed to Buyer
+Funds Must be Placed in Escrow Prior to ‘Ride-Along’

-Thus, prior to a ride-along and prior to the route’s sensitive customer information being disclosed, the buyer must put a significant amount of the route’s purchase price into escrow.
-When the buyer’s funds are in escrow, the purchase agreement must specify that the escrow money is only to be released back to the buyer if they have abided by NDA in all ways.
-In reality, a buyer that is serious enough to place money in escrow toward the pool route purchase is far less likely to employ unscrupulous means and steal the pool routes’ customers or interfere with its business operations.
+Prior to a ride-along and prior to the route’s sensitive customer information being disclosed, the buyer must make a deposit by placing a negotiable amount of the purchase price into escrow.
+The purchase agreement specifies the terms of the escrow deposit, which is typically refundable (unless the buyer does not abide by the confidentiality provisions in the NDA).
+In reality, a buyer that is serious enough to place money in escrow toward the pool route purchase is far less likely to steal the pool routes’ customers or interfere with its business operations.

-Transitioning Pool Customers to Buyer Must Be Done in Cooperative Manner
+Transitioning Pool Customers to Buyer After the Sale

-Before the closing of the pool route transaction, it is essential for the buyer and seller of the route to agree on the best way to transition the pool customers over to the buyer’s new pool company.
+It is essential for the buyer and seller of the route to agree on the best way to transition the pool customers over to the buyer’s new pool company.
 Typically a letter is sent to the pool customers explaining that the seller has taken on a partner that is able to give them even better service.
 Some customer attrition is unavoidable but should be kept to a minimum.
 If the buyer has reason to believe that customer defections will become a problem, then they are less likely to pay a high multiple for the route.
 A key transition of the customers after the closing is crucial to a successful sale.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.